hidelab/sharc-bcbio/Claire_bcbio_doc.md

 Put your csv file in your project folder.

+### Creating template .yaml file
-7) Not many words rhyme with camel.
+Not many words rhyme with camel.
 EXCEPT FOR YAML!
 You need a .yaml template file to tell bcbio what to do.
 There are two ways to get a yaml template - either download one or make your own.
 I decided to download it once and edit it for my preferences, and now I use that for everything.

 To download `path/to/bcbio_nextgen.py -w template illumina-rnaseq youranalysisname` and edit if you so wish